 Make one and take it to the gym when you train … a sandbag (40# for women, 60# for men) is required for this program.
-We sell sandbags at mtntactical.com, other venders sell them, and you can make your own.
+Get your MTI Sandbag HERE, other vendors sell them too, and you can make your own.
 Be resourceful.

 Can I see sample training?